Childhood isn't all fun and games. Even young children can feel worried and stressed.

 Stress can come from outside, such as family, friends, and school.
 It can also come from children themselves.
 Just like adults, children may expect too much of themselves and then feel stressed when they feel that they have failed.

-Adults can help children and teenagers with stress in many ways.
+Adults can help children and teens with stress in many ways.
 Three important things you can do are to:

 - Try to reduce the amount of stress in your lives.